aliceeeeeeeeee/DARE3d/README.md

 ```
 - config    # Contains the hydra configuration files
 - data      # This is where the data is locate
-- deletme   # This is the library package that defines the model, the dataset...
+- dare3d   # This is the library package that defines the model, the dataset...
 - scripts   # Contains the scripts to run the experiments
 - logs      # Contains the logs of the experiments
 ```